-You can also use fresh eggs in this activity.
-Empty them by poking holes through both ends of the egg with a pin and blowing out the contents.
+You can also create longer lasting treasures if you'd like.
+Empty out the eggs by poking holes through both ends with a pin and blowing out the contents.
 The raw egg contents can be used for cooking.
 This method leaves a fragile but light egg shell that will keep indefinitely.

 What You Need:

 - Hard boiled eggs, or eggs that have had their contents blown out

 - Bowls, one per color of crepe paper

 - Candle and lighter, with parental supervision

 - Empty egg carton

 - Help your child light a candle and set it aside.

 - Have your child cut various colors of crepe paper into strips approximately 1/2" wide, keeping colors separated.

 - Set out as many bowls as there are colors of crepe paper.
 Have her place the cut paper into the bowls.
 One color in each bowl.